HisashiKato/PicoDVI/Readme.md

+# PicoDVI library for Arduino based on Adafruit's fork

 This fork is modified for my own use.

 This is a part of the log when compiling a sketch that uses "PicoDVI - Adafruit Fork for Arduino 1.3.0" in the Arduino IDE.